Bakery-Style Chocolate Toffee Chunk Cookies

 Instructions:

-4. Mix in the egg and vanilla extract until fully combined and smooth.
+3. Beat in the egg and vanilla extract until fully combined and the mixture looks fluffy.

-6. Fold in the toffee bits and chocolate chunks until evenly distributed throughout the dough.
+5. Fold in the chocolate chunks and toffee bits until evenly distributed throughout the dough.

 10. Serve and Enjoy!